Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/lookup-reference.md

 ---
-title: ルックアップおよび参照計算フィールドを使用する方法
-_description: ルックアップおよび参照計算フィールドを使用してダッシュボードの詳細情報を取得する方法を説明します。
-_language: ja
+title: How to use Lookup & Reference Calculated Fields
+_description: Learn how to use Lookup & Reference Calculated Fields to get more details for your dashboards.
 ---

-# Lookup & 参照計算フィールド
+# Lookup & Reference Calculated Fields

-検索/行列フィールドは、現在のスプレッドシートとダッシュボードで動作し、セル、行、ダッシュボード変数へのテキスト参照を返します。

->[!NOTE]
->以下の表のすべてのサンプルは **HR Dataset 2016** スプレッドシートで作成されました。

-以下はこの関数に含まれる集計カテゴリです。
+Lookup and reference fields will allow you to work with your current spreadsheet and dashboard, returning text references to cells, rows and dashboard variables.

+>[!NOTE] All samples included in the table below were created with the **HR Dataset 2016.xlsx** spreadsheet.

+The functions included in the aggregation category are:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}